wordofwarning/wordofwarning.org/current/2015-spring/thomas/index.md

 >4\* *…a clever, funny and angry show.*<br>[Lyn Gardner, The Guardian](http://www.theguardian.com/stage/2014/aug/04/mark-thomas-cuckooed-edinburgh-festival-2014-review)
 >4\* *It's involving, inspiring, furious and funny.*<br>The Times

+*Cuckooed* was reviewed at The Lowry by [The Public Reviews](http://www.thepublicreviews.com/mark-thomas-cuckooed-the-lowry-salford).

 ####Credits
 Written + performed by Mark Thomas | Directed by Emma Callander | Image by Steve Ullathorne